Last Updated: May 20, 2022

 Further, Porro prism binoculars are cheaper to make than roof prisms.
 Why?
 The latter requires extra engineering to reduce the light loss caused by having the lenses in a straight line.

 For that reason, if you come across a roof prism design with a budget price, run!
+The same holds true when considering spotting scopes or binoculars.

 The Magnification Power